Follow Us On:

 That adequate, effective and mandatory safeguards should be specifically provided in the constitution for minorities in these units and in these regions for the protection of their religious, cultural, economic, political, administrative and other rights and interests in consultation with them; and in other parts of India where Mussalmans are in a minority, adequate, effective and mandatory safeguard shall be specially provided in the constitution for them and other minorities for the protection of their religious, cultural, economic, political, administrative and other rights and interests in consultation with them.

-This session further authorizes the Working Committee to frame a scheme of constitution in accordance with these basic principles, providing for the assumption finally by the respective regions of all powers such as defence, external affairs, communications, customs and such other matters as may be necessary”.
+This session further authorizes the Working Committee to frame a scheme of constitution in accordance with these basic principles, providing for the assumption finally by the respective regions of all powers such as defence, external affairs, communications, customs and such other matters as may be necessary.

 Besides many others, the Resolution was seconded by Chaudhary Khaliquzzam from UP, Maulana Zafar Ali Khan from Punjab, Sardar Aurangzeb from the N. W. F. P, Sir Abdullah Haroon from Sindh, and Qazi Muhammad Esa from Baluchistan.
 Those who seconded the resolution, in their speeches declared the occasion as a historic one.
 The Resolution was eventually passed on the last day of the moot, i.e. March 24.

 The name Pakistan was not used in the resolution and the official name of the resolution was Lahore Resolution.
-It was the Hindu newspapers including Partap, Bande Matram, Milap, Tribune etc., who ironically coined the name Pakistan Resolution.
+It was the Hindu newspapers including Partap, Bande Matram, Milap, Tribune, etc., who ironically coined the name Pakistan Resolution.
 However, the idea was appreciated by the Muslim masses and the Resolution is more known as Pakistan Resolution.
-Secondly, the Government and people of Pakistan wrongly celebrate March 23 as a national day in Pakistan.
+Secondly, the Government and the people of Pakistan wrongly celebrate March 23 as a national day in Pakistan.
 The actual day when the resolution was passed was March 24.
 It was only presented on March 23.
-Lastly, it the word “states” and not “state” was mentioned in the Resolution.
+Lastly, the word “states” and not “state” was mentioned in the Resolution.
 It means that the authors of the Resolution were foreseeing two separate states in the north-western and eastern zones of India.
-But if one has a good look at the developments that followed, he or she would come to the conclusion that either the word “states” was included as a mistake or the League leadership soon had a second thought to their idea.
+But if one has a good look at the developments that followed, he or she would conclude that either the word “states” was included as a mistake or the League leadership soon had a second thought to their idea.
 A Resolution passed at the 1941 Madras session of the League stated, “Everyone should clearly understand that we are striving for one independent and sovereign Muslim State.”
 In all the speeches that Quaid delivered, he also used the word “an independent homeland” or “an independent Muslim state”.

-The Hindu reaction was, of course, quick, bitter and malicious.
+The Hindu reaction was, of course, quick, bitter, and malicious.
 They called the “Pakistan” demand “anti-national.”
 They characterized it as “vivisection; above all, they denounced it as imperialist – inspired to obstruct India’s march to freedom.”
 In denouncing the demand outright, they, however, missed the central fact of the Indian political situation; the astonishingly tremendous response of the Pakistan demand had elicited from the Muslim masses.
 They also failed to take cognizance of the fact that a hundred million Muslims were now supremely conscious of their distinct nationhood and were prepared to stake everything to actualize their self-perceived destiny – the creation of an independent Muslim state in the sub-continent.

 The British were equally hostile to the Muslim demand for at least two important reasons.
-First, they had long considered themselves as the architects of the unity of India and of an Indian nation.
+First, they had long considered themselves as the architects of the unity of India and an Indian nation.
 Second, they had long regarded the super-imposed unity under tax Britannica as their greatest achievement and lasting contribution in history.
 And the Pakistan demand threatened to undo these presumed achievements on which the British had long prided.
 However, despite the Hindu denunciation and the British alarm, the course of Muslim, indeed Indian, politics was from now on firmly set towards Pakistan.

-The All India Muslim League Resolution of March 1940, commonly known as the Pakistan Resolution, is undoubtedly the most important event that changed the course of Indian history and left deep marks on the world history.
+The All India Muslim League Resolution of March 1940, commonly known as the Pakistan Resolution, is undoubtedly the most important event that changed the course of Indian history and left deep marks on world history.
 With the passage of this Resolution, the Muslims of the sub-continent changed their demand from “Separate Electorates” to a “Separate State.”
 This Resolution rejected the idea of a United India and the creation of an independent Muslim state was set as their ultimate goal.
 It gave new energy and courage to the Muslims of the region who gathered around Quaid-i-Azam from the platform of the Muslim League to struggle for their freedom.
 The dynamic leadership of the Quaid and the commitment and devotion of the followers made it possible for them to achieve an independent state within seven years of their struggle, and that too when the odds were against them.